boxblinkracer/boxblinkracer.github.io/_posts/2023-01-22-phpunuhi-shopware.markdown

 These settings can include the **storage format**, as well as **filters** to include or exclude specific translations.
 This allows for even more control and customization of your translation process.

-Let's create a simple XML-based configuration for our plugin:
+Let's create a simple XML-based configuration **phpunuhi.xml** for our plugin:

 ```xml